Dementia education for Care Partners

 The pursuit of public education is the hallmark of the work done by the Alzheimer Society of Peel.
 Learn how to access both online and in-person education sessions for Care Partners.

-To access additional information on online and in-person learning:
+To access additional information about online and in-person learning:

 - See information below, or

 - Contact our Service Access Team (289) 632-2273 ext 307.

 iGeriCare provides direct access to educational materials about dementia and is a great resource for newly diagnosed patients with dementia or mild cognitive disorder, their families, caregivers and health care providers.
 Developed by experts in geriatrics and mental health at McMaster University, the iGericare website is maintained by McMaster University’s Division of eLearning Innovation in the Faculty of Health Sciences.
 If you're interested in booking an information session for your group or organization, don't hesitate to get in touch.

 It goes without saying that Alzheimer's and related dementias affect not only those diagnosed, but also profoundly impact families, friends, neighbours and entire communities.
 As the incidence of these conditions continues to increase, so does the public need for accurate information about disease progression, caregiving strategies and available community supports.
 Reduction of risk factors and preventative education are key components in addressing how increasing dementia diagnoses will impact the future of our health care system, our public economy and our society as a whole.

 As Public Education Coordinators, we want to ensure the Peel community is aware that we offer a range of free dementia education to the general public, corporations, retail, hospitality, financial services, elementary and secondary schools, service/sports clubs, faith-based/cultural groups, retirement residents, First Responders, Family Health Teams, Non-Profit organizations and libraries.
 If you're interested in booking an information session for your group or organization, don't hesitate to get in touch.
 Reach out to [email protected] or call Service Access at 289-632-2273 ext 307.